-And while the Ninth Circuit relied on the TCA's savings clause to discard specific provisions of the TCA, Morales, AT&T, and Geier all use a specific statutory provision to limit the scope of a savings clause.
-The Ninth Circuit's reading thus conflicts with this Court's understanding, grounded in sound principles of statutory interpretation, that a federal savings clause is not an invitation for States and localities to undermine federal law.
+While the Ninth Circuit relied on the TCA's saving clause to discard specific provisions of the TCA, Morales, AT&T, and Geier all use a specific statutory provision to limit the scope of a saving clause.
+The Ninth Circuit's reading thus conflicts with this Court's understanding, grounded in sound principles of statutory interpretation, that a federal saving clause is not an invitation for States and localities to undermine federal law.
 If that understanding is to continue to hold sway, the petition must be granted.

 III.
-THIS IS AN IMPORTANT CASE THAT WAR-RANTS REVIEW.
+THIS IS AN IMPORTANT QUESTION THAT MER-ITS REVIEW.

 This case matters.
-The decision below is not a subtle encroachment on federal power.
+California's sales ban on all flavored tobacco products is not a subtle encroachment on federal power.
 Rather, it is an aggressive nullification of federal law.
-Left in place, the Ninth Circuit's holding could allow States and localities to evade other federal product standards by merely framing a contrary standard as a ban on sales.
-It also threatens to lay waste to years of FDA work while exposing petitioners-and other tobacco manufacturers-to massive liability for selling FDA-authorized products.
+Left in place, the Ninth Circuit's holding would allow States and localities to evade other federal product standards by merely framing a contrary standard as a sales ban.
+It also threatens to lay waste to years of FDA work while exposing companies to liability for selling FDA-authorized products.